esteil/atvfiles/trunk/README.txt

 0.2.1 (6) April 8, 2007
 * Added Japanese localizations
 * Fixed case-sensitivity when matching valid filename extensions
+* Fixed a minor problem with certain symlinks
+* Changed EnableFileDurations default to NO until metadata is cached

 0.2.0 (5) April 8, 2007
 * Don't show the menu item when viewing remote sources